-In the event the Company determines that any indications of impairment exist on an asset or In order to assess the effectiveness of the cash-generating unit related to non-financial assets as of the end of each reporting period, the Company measures the recoverable amount of the cash-generating unit at the higher of its fair value less costs of disposal or its value in use.
+In the event the Company determines that any indications of impairment exist on an asset or cash-generating unit related to non-financial assets as of the end of each reporting period, the Company measures the recoverable amount of the cash-generating unit at the higher of its fair value less costs of disposal or its value in use.
 Furthermore, the Company reduces the carrying amount of the asset to its recoverable amount, if the carrying amount exceeds the recoverable amount.

-In the Steel Business, the Company supplies various industries with steel products with sales volumes and selling prices highly affected by supply and demand conditions in domestic and materials, and by comparing it with available overseas markets, especially the Asian steel market.
+In the Steel Business, the Company supplies various industries with steel products with sales volumes and selling prices highly affected by supply and demand conditions in domestic and overseas markets, especially the Asian steel market.
 The prices of key raw materials such as iron ore and coking coal are highly volatile, due to global market dynamics including crude steel production in China, as well as possible natural disasters or accidents in sourcing countries.
 Moreover, the Company's projected cost reduction or sales promotion may not be achieved due to potential delay of a facility launch or unexpected changes in demand for steel products, while the Company executes significant capital investments.